Tenet: The ending explained and all your questions answered

 What's inversion?

-Basically, in the future, a technology has been developed that can reverse the entropy of people and objects to move backward through time.
+In the future, a technology has been developed that can reverse the entropy of people and objects to move backward through time.
 Entropy is a complicated physics concept used to explain why some processes occur spontaneously while their time reversals do not.
 "Ice melting, salt or sugar dissolving, making popcorn and boiling water for tea are processes with increasing entropy in your kitchen," according to one explanation.
 In Tenet's universe, the Protagonist (John David Washington) is shown a bullet with inverted entropy that returns to its gun.
 You can tell if a human has been inverted, because they have to breathe special oxygen through a mask -- regular air doesn't go through inverted lungs.
-Plus, if you contact your "forward" self, it causes "self-annihilation", i.e. you kill yourself.
+If you contact your "forward" self, it causes "self-annihilation," meaning you kill yourself.
 Complicated stuff.

 What's the Algorithm?